codemay-dev/wp-playground/README.md

 # wp-playground

+Running this command will run docker compose to create the docker container and run Worpdress and MySql inside it:

 ```bash
 make start
 ```

-This command will run docker compose to create the docker container and run Worpdress and MySql inside it.
+Running this command will export the database to the data folder as dump.sql then close the docker container:

 ```bash
 make stop
 ```

-This command will export the database to the data folder as dump.sql then close the docker container.
+Running this command will export the database to the data folder as dump.sql:

 ```bash
 make export_db
 ```

-This command will export the database to the data folder as dump.sql